-Within the framework of the government’s economic program and recent public statements, various tax and economic measures have been announced.
-Below is a summary of these measures, prepared by our tax team based on the information available, as well as on statements made by the Minister of Finance in an interview with Teletrece, his participation in a Diario Financiero seminar, and the Ministry’s official press releases.
+Within the government’s economic program and recent public statements, various tax and economic measures have been announced.
+Our tax team prepared a summary of the announcements, based on the information available, as well as on statements made by the Minister of Finance in an interview with Teletrece, his participation in a Diario Financiero seminar, and the Ministry’s official press releases.

 1. Reduction of the Corporate Income Tax